NoahIles/dev/readme.md

 ```sh
 /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/NoahIles/quickstart/devEnvs/tools/installEnv.sh)"
 ```
-* It Will create a new folder called 'development' within your 'Home' folder in other words in your acounts user folder.
+* It Will create a new folder called 'development' within your '$Home' folder.
 * I reccomend that you create a shortcut to this folder on your desktop or finder sidebar.